pytest-dev/pytest-bdd/README.rst

 For picking up tests to run we can use
-`tests selection <http://pytest.org/latest/usage.html#specifying-tests-selecting-tests>`_ technique.
+`tests selection <https://pytest.org/en/7.1.x/how-to/usage.html#specifying-which-tests-to-run>`_ technique.
 The problem is that you have to know how your tests are organized, knowing only the feature files organization is not enough.
-`cucumber tags <https://github.com/cucumber/cucumber/wiki/Tags>`_ introduce standard way of categorizing your features and scenarios, which pytest-bdd supports.
+Cucumber uses `tags <https://cucumber.io/docs/cucumber/api/#tags>`_ as a way of categorizing your features and scenarios, which pytest-bdd supports.
 For example, we could have:

 .. code-block:: gherkin